Do you have a problem with stray cats in your neighborhood? If so, you’re not alone. Many people find themselves dealing with this issue every day.

 How To Tell If a Cat Is a Stray Cat or a Feral Cat

 A stray cat is a pet cat that has been abandoned or has lost its home, while a feral cat is a wildcat that has not been socialized with humans.
+Stray cats are often tame and friendly, while feral cats are usually fearful of people.

 Of course, many felines have many different personalities and there is no sure way to tell if a cat is stray or feral just by looking at it.
+However, there are a few things you can look for that may give you a clue:

-A feral cat will usually hiss, growl, or run away when a human approaches, while a stray cat may be more curious or even friendly.
+The easiest way to tell if a cat is feral or stray is by its behavior around people.
+A feral cat will usually hiss, growl, or run away when approached by a human, while a stray cat may be more curious or even friendly.

 Another way to tell if a cat is feral or stray is by its appearance.
 A feral cat may have matted fur, an unkempt appearance, and look generally unhealthy.